But who has ever heard of a happy end?

 >>> Ref.
 VedaBase => Bg 3.27

-And for the general public, sense enjoyment in goodness is still sense enjoyment, and the senses are by nature ever demanding and never satiated.
-Looking for happiness through sensual repletion is one of the most utopian hopes and history has seen many an Epicurean system rise and succumb.
-When Bali Maharaja offered to Lord Vamanadeva anything He might desire within the universe, the Lord replied:
+For the general public, sense enjoyment in goodness is still sense enjoyment, and the senses are by nature ever demanding and never satiated.
+Looking for happiness through sensual repletion is one of the most utopian hopes, and history has seen many an Epicurean system rise and succumb.
+When King Bali offered to Lord Vāmanadeva anything He might desire within the universe, the Lord replied:

-tri-lokyam ajitendriyam
+tri-lokyām ajitendriyam

-na saknuvanti te sarve
+na śaknuvanti te sarve

 “The Personality of Godhead said: O my dear King, even the entirety of whatever there may be within the three worlds to satisfy one's senses cannot satisfy a person whose senses are uncontrolled.”